Face contouring with fillers

 Oval, Square, or Heart-Shaped Face?

-An oval face requires less correction but can benefit from subtle cheekbone contouring.
-A square jawline can be softened, and a heart-shaped face can add volume to the chin.
+An oval face typically requires minimal adjustment but may benefit from subtle cheekbone enhancement.
+A square jawline can be softened, while a heart-shaped face may benefit from added volume in the chin area to improve balance.

 What is the difference between makeup contouring and fillers?